Before November 2019, the requirements for mining near dams were covered by the Mining Act 1992. These now come under the Dams Safety Act 2015.

 - refer the application for development consent to Dams Safety NSW, and

-- take into consideration any matters that are raised by Dams Safety NSW in relation to the application.
+- consider any matters that are raised by Dams Safety NSW about the application.

 Mining in notification areas